Austin College

 Austin College is a private liberal arts college affiliated with the Presbyterian Church (USA) and located in Sherman, Texas.
+Chartered in November 1849, Austin College remains the oldest institution of higher education in Texas to be operating under its original charter and name as recognized by the State Historical Survey Committee.
 About 1,300 students are enrolled at the college.
-Students are required to live on campus for the first three years of their education in order to foster a close-knit and community oriented campus lifestyle.
-Austin College actively promotes study abroad programs; 70% of graduates have at least one international study experience during college, and about 82% of students are involved in research.
-The college cultivates close interaction between students and professors via a 13:1 student to faculty ratio and an average class size of fewer than 25 students.

-Chartered in November 1849, Austin College remains the oldest institution of higher education in Texas to be operating under its original charter and name as recognized by the State Historical Survey Committee.
-The college was profiled in all three editions of Colleges That Change Lives.

 History

-The college was founded on October 13, 1849, in Huntsville, Texas, by the Hampden–Sydney and Princeton-educated missionary Dr. Daniel Baker.
+The college was founded on October 13, 1849, in Huntsville, Texas, by the Hampden–Sydney and Princeton-educated missionary Daniel Baker.
 Signed by Texas Governor George Wood, the charter of Austin College was modeled after those of Harvard, Yale, and Princeton.

-Baker named the school for the Texas historical figure Stephen F. Austin after the original land on which it was built was donated by the Austin family.
-Two other important figures in Texas history, Sam Houston and Anson Jones, served on the original board of trustees for the college.
+Baker named the school for the Texas historical figure Stephen F. Austin; the original land was donated by the Austin family.
+Two other important figures in Texas history, Sam Houston and Anson Jones, served on the board of trustees.

 Austin College's founding president was Irish-born Presbyterian minister Samuel McKinney, who served as the school's president a second time from 1862 to 1871.
-Under the tenure of the fourth president of Austin College, Reverend Samuel Magoffin Luckett, Austin College had several yellow fever epidemics and complications related to the Civil War.
-Texas Synod of the Presbyterian Church decided the college would be relocated to Sherman in 1876.
-Construction of the new campus in north Texas came in the form of "Old Main," a two-story, red brick structure, which occurred between 1876 and 1878.
+Under the tenure of the fourth president of Austin College, Samuel Magoffin Luckett, Austin College had several yellow fever epidemics and complications related to the Civil War.
+The college relocated to Sherman in 1878.